vectordotdev/vector/rfcs/2020-09-28-cloudwatch-metrics.md

 - Do we care about providing a different rate limit for refreshing available metrics?
 It uses a different API (`ListMetrics`) with different limits than `GetMetricData`.
-- Do we want to allow multiple regions to be specified at once?
-If so, the `request` parameters should probably be documented as applying to each each region separately.
+Answer: we'll try without for now.

 ## Plan Of Attack

 - [ ] Submit PR with `aws_cloudwatch_metrics` source without any support for
-      globbing (which would require listing and caching metrics)
+      globbing (which would require listing and caching metrics) and only one region
 - [ ] Submit follow-up PR allowing for globbing of metric names
 - [ ] Submit follow-up PR allowing for globbing of dimension value
+- [ ] Submit follow-up PR allowing for globbing of namespace
+- [ ] Submit follow-up PR allowing for multiple regions

 ## Future Work: